jaicab/jaicab.github.io/_posts/2014-07-22-circle-illusion-with-tusi-motion.md

 {% endhighlight %}

 First, I show the balls by setting the opacity to 1.
-After a while (from 5% to 40% of the time) the track gets a background, so make clear how does the illusion work.
+After a while (from 5% to 40% of the time) the track gets a background, to make clear how the illusion works.
 It stays like that from 60% to 95% of the time and finally removes the background color from the track.

 Then I set the animation for each track on the same code as before.
 It must last as long as the last track takes to finish its animation, that's why it'll always be `$speed*($num - 1)`.